-Domestic violence is never the fault of the victim, and help and support is available for victims and affected friends or family members.
+Domestic violence is never the fault of the victim, and help and support is available for victims, survivors and affected friends or family members.
 If you are worried about someone else, get help and support for yourself and the person you are trying to help.

 Useful links and information

 The domestic abuse helpline for Greater Manchester offers advice, information, telephone counselling and support to anyone (age 16 and over) who is being abused, has been abused or is in fear of being forced into marriage.

 - Community Helpline Language Service: Urdu and Punjabi

 The Men's Advice Line is a free, confidential helpline for men who have experienced or are experiencing domestic violence from their partners or ex-partners.
 This includes all men – in heterosexual or same-sex relationships.